TWMProgrammer/HugoWebsite/content/posts/quotes.md

 > "You gotta stop asking the consumer to take responsibility for the business"

+> "If a group or community can't accurately exile its own bad actors and extremists it will become defined by them"

 ## My own quotes

 > Aware enough to know you wrong, but not smart enough to change your ways